lucieBBR/FE-project/user-side/README.md

 ### `TERMINAL`

-- Type `mysql -u root- p` for acces to MySQL.
+- Type `mysql -u root -p` for acces to MySQL.
 - Create a data base with the name : `AniamlCards`.